numfocus/gsoc/2015/proposals/banaszkiewicz-piotr.md

 ### July 6th - July 19th

-Provided that REST API is stable and has good (100%) test coverage, start working on a front end for Software Carpentry admins.
+Implement REST API.
+Provide good (100%) test coverage.
+Start working on a front end for Software Carpentry admins.
 Most likely graphs, charts, and so on will take the biggest amount of work at this point.

 ### July 20th - August 2nd